Don’t do these 5 things while grocery shopping

 5. Don’t forget to watch the register

 Have you heard of the Scanning Code of Practice?
 If not, let me explain.
 The Scanning Code of Practice is a voluntary code that many retailers follow.
 It promises customers accurate pricing.
 If an item you are purchasing scans at a price higher than the advertised price, you get it for free (up to $10).

 Make sure that you are watching the register as your items are being scanned to catch any errors, and if you see any, mention the Scanning Code of Practice to your cashier.
 The majority of them will either not mention it, or not know about it.

 An average shopping trip for me is about 1 hour long.
-The reason I am able to complete my shopping in such a short period of time (1 hour is short, isn’t it?) is because I am prepared.
+The reason I am able to complete my shopping in such a short period of time (1 hour is short, isn’t it?) is that I am prepared.